kabirans7/Final-Year-Project/README.md

 # GradScope – Graduate Labour Market Intelligence Dashboard

-GradScope is my final year project, developed as part of my Business Information Systems degree at the University of Westminster.

-It is a data-driven dashboard designed to analyse the graduate employment market and provide actionable insights for students, academics, and career consultants.
-The platform transforms complex job market data into interactive, easy-to-understand visualisations to support better career decision-making.

-GradScope was built with Python (Streamlit) and PostgreSQL (DBeaver and Neon)
+GradScope is my final year project.
+It is a data analytics dashboard built with Python and Streamlit that explores the graduate job market.
+The platform allows users to analyse job demand, in-demand skills, salary trends, and sector insights through interactive visualisations.

+The goal of this project is to help students, academics, and career consultants better understand the graduate labour market and make informed decisions.

 ---

-## Key Features of the dashboard
+## What this project does

+GradScope allows you to:

-- Job Demand Trends: Analyse how job postings evolve over time (monthly/yearly trends + forecasting)
+- View job demand trends over time
+- Identify the most in-demand skills

-- Skills Intelligence: Identify in-demand, growing, and declining skills with drill-down capability
+- Explore growing and declining job roles

-- Job Roles Analysis: Discover which roles are growing or declining in the graduate market

-- Sector & Industry Insights: Compare hiring demand across industries

-- Salary Insights: Explore salary distributions using box plots (median, quartiles, outliers)
+- Analyse salary distributions across roles

-- Geographic Distribution: View regional demand across locations
+- Compare hiring demand across industries

-- Interactive Filters & Drill-Downs: Dynamically explore data by year, role, skill category, and more

-- Forecasting: Predict future job demand trends (with limitations acknowledged)
+- View geographic distribution of jobs
+- Interact with filters and drill-down features

 ---

 ## Technology Stack

-**Frontend / App Layer**
-- Python (Streamlit)
+- Python
-- Plotly Express

-**Backend / Data Layer**
-- PostgreSQL
-- Neon Serverless PostgreSQL

-**Data Processing**
-- Pandas
-- Psycopg2
+- Streamlit

-**Deployment**
-- Streamlit Community Cloud
+- PostgreSQL (DBeaver Local Database and Neon Cloud Database)
-- GitHub
+-
 ---

+## Running the project

+Due to security reasons, this project cannot be run locally without access to the database credentials.
+The database is hosted securely using Neon, and credentials are not included in this repository.

+To view the full working system, please use the live deployed version: https://gradscope.streamlit.app/

 ---
+## Data Source

+This project uses the IT Job Opportunities Dataset (2019–2023) from Kaggle.

+Note: The dataset is synthetic and not real-time.

+---

+## A couple of notes

+- The dashboard connects to a cloud database (Neon), not a local database
+- Database credentials are hidden for security reasons
+- The deployed version fully demonstrates all features of the system
+-
+---

+## Future Improvements

+- Integrate real-time job market APIs
+- Improve mobile responsiveness
+- Enhance forecasting models
+- Add more advanced filtering options

+---

+## Author

+Kabir Ansari
+Business Computing BSc (Hons)
+University of Westminster

+Email: kabir.ansari@outlook.com